vpmlai/vpmlai/README.md

 <br />

 Hi, I'm Vivek Pathak.
-I have pretty good grasp and handson in architecting and designing Machine Learning solutions for regression, classification, NLP and Computer Vision.
+I have pretty good grasp and real world experience in architecting and designing Machine Learning solutions for regression, classification, NLP and Computer Vision.

 **Languages and Tools:**